swataswayam-14/OS-CommandVault/README.md

 - **Advanced Operations**: More complex operations like searching and I/O redirection
 - **Command Reference**: Quick reference guides for Windows and Linux commands

-## 🚀 Getting Started

-If you're new to command-line interfaces:

-1. Start with the [Windows Directories](./directory-structure/windows-directories.md) or [Linux Directories](./directory-structure/linux-directories.md) guide
-2. Move on to [Navigation](./basic-commands/navigation.md) to learn how to move around the file system
-3. Learn how to manipulate files in [File Operations](./basic-commands/file-operations.md)

 ## 🔄 Work in Progress

 These notes are continuously being updated and expanded.
 Feel free to check back for more content!